Travel Alert information

 Advisory: The lowest level of local travel advisory, means that routine travel or activities may be restricted.

 Watch: Means that conditions are threatening to the safety of the public.
-During a “watch” local travel advisory, limit to essential travel, such as to work or stores to get needed items.
+During a “watch” local travel advisory, only essential travel.

 For the complete, up-to-date list of Indiana travel alerts, go to the Indiana Department of Homeland Security’s web site.